How to Configure an RMA Replacement Firewall

 - At this point you can remove the old firewall.

 - On Panorama CLI, replace the old serial number with new serial number: replace device old <old SN#> new <new SN#> and commit local and push commit to firewall also to bring in sync.

 - Case 3: Old device is no more available to take a backup and firewall was not managed from Panorama

 - When you no longer have access to the machine, you will need to look for the config in any place you can think of.
 This includes looking for tech support files that are backed up somewhere in old support cases or in your environment, where may be saved.
 ALWAYS REMEMBER TO BACKUP YOUR CONFIG.

 - Look for an old tech support from an old firewall.
 You can get the configuration from /opt/pancfg/mgmt/saved-config/running-config.xml

 - If no previous tech supports are available, then we maybe able to use maintenance mode on the firewall to backup the old config: How to Retrieve the Palo Alto Networks Firewall Configuration in Maintenance Mode

-- Take the running-config.xml and import in the new firewall.
+- Once the Tech Support file is found, take the running-config.xml file and import it into the new firewall.
 Device > Setup > Import Named Configuration Snapshot.
 Commit and make sure device is up and running.